exercism/v3/languages/swift/exercises/concept/strings-and-characters/.meta/design.md

 - `basics`: know what a value is; know how to define a constant; know how to define a variable; know how to define a function

+## Analyzer

+This exercise could benefit from having an analyzer that can comment on:

+- Verify that concatenation is used to construct the result in task 3.
+- Verify that string interpolation is used to construct the result in task 4.
+- Verify that for-in loops are used in tasks 5 and 6.

 [strings]: https://docs.swift.org/swift-book/LanguageGuide/StringsAndCharacters.html